mikhail-vlasenko/Ultimate-Evaluator/README.md

 Keep in mind that the current version does not restore previous clipboard value.

 ### How to assign hotkeys
 Click one of the 'set hotkey' buttons.
-In the next 3 seconds you have to press the desired hotkey (no more than 3 keys)
+In the next 3 seconds you have to press the desired hotkey (no more than 3 keys).

+Make sure the hotkey does not conflict with other functions.
+Recommended for windows: `ctrl+alt+e`, `ctrl+alt+h`; for mac: `f10`

-### Do I need *highlight* hotkey or the *main* one?
+### Do I need the *highlight* hotkey or the *main* one?
 To decide this, open the editor and write something.
 Press `ctrl(cmd)+c` and look what happens.
-1. Nothing seeems to happen but your clipboard is updated with the whole line -> just press the main combination to evaluate (`ctrl+alt+e`).
+1. Nothing seems to happen but your clipboard is updated with the whole line -> just press the main combination to evaluate (`ctrl+alt+e`).
 Examples: Notion, Sublime 3.
 2. Nothing happens and the clipboard is not updated -> you will have to highlight the equation and press highlight shortcut (`ctrl+alt+h`) to evaluate.
 Examples: Google Docs
-3. The whole line is highlighted and the clipboard is updated -> highlight (`ctrl+alt+h`)
+3. The whole line is highlighted and the clipboard is updated -> highlight shortcut (`ctrl+alt+h`)

 ### How to use Wolfram mode
 To use it, you need to provide the application with the [wolfram API](https://products.wolframalpha.com/api/) appid.